sbme-tutorials/sbme-tutorials.github.io/2021/Biostatistics/assignments/2-assignment2.md

 ## Important Notes

 * Specify your **Name**, **Section**, and **BN** in the **README.md** file in your repository.
-* Submission without names will not be considered.
+* Submission without name will not be considered.